ethereum/go-ethereum/docs/vulnerabilities/vulnerabilities.md

 In the software world, it is expected for security vulnerabilities to be immediately announced, thus giving operators an opportunity to take protective measure against attackers.

 Vulnerabilies can typically take two forms:

-1. Bugs that, if exploited, would harm the software operator.
-In the case of go-ethereum, examples of such bugs would be:
+1. Vulnerabilies that, if exploited, would harm the software operator.
+In the case of go-ethereum, examples would be:
     - A bug that would allow remote reading or writing of OS files, or
     - Remote command execution, or
     - Bugs that would leak cryptographic keys
-2. Bugs that, if exploited, would harm the Ethereum mainnet.
-In the case of go-ethereum, such bugs would typically be:
+2. Vulnerabilies that, if exploited, would harm the Ethereum mainnet.
+In the case of go-ethereum, examples would be:
     - Consensus vulnerabilities, which would cause a chain split,
     - Denial-of-service during block processing, whereby a malicious transaction could cause the geth-portion of the network to crash.
     - Denial-of-service via p2p networking, whereby portions of the network could be made inaccessible dur to crashes or resource consumption.

 Historically, vulnerabilities in `geth` predominantly been of the second type, where the health of the network is a concern, rather than individual node operators.

-For bugs in category `2` above, we reserve the right to silently patch and ship fixes in new releases.
+For vulnerabilities in category `2` above, we reserve the right to silently patch and ship fixes in new releases.

 ### Why silent patches